-There will be 5 - 100 point Lecture Exams.
+- There will be 5 100 point Lecture Exams.
 The exams may include true and false, fill in the blanks, matching, definitions and short answer/essay questions.
-They will not include any multiple choice questions.

-There are no makeup exams!
-However, you will be allowed to drop your lowest exam.
-If you miss an exam, for any reason, this will count as the one you drop.
-You may only drop Exam V if you receive at least a 60% on it, otherwise it will be averaged into your final grade and your second lowest scores will be dropped instead.
+They will not include any multiple choice questions. - There will be 5 25 point Lab Practicals.
+The practicals will involve identifying specific structures on models or dissected animals or identifying anatomical details of tissues and organs under the microscope. - There are no makeup exams or practicals!
+However, you will be allowed to drop your lowest exam and your lowest practical score.
+If you miss an exam or a practical for any reason this will count as the one you drop.
+You may only drop Exam V or Practical 5 if you receive at least a 60% on it, otherwise it will be averaged into your final grade and your second lowest scores will be dropped instead.